 The output of Ibn Rushd encompassed many subjects.
 His Bidayat is a legal treatise representing the Maliki law school.
 He compiled the medical works of Galen, and also wrote on physics and astronomy (a subject in which he conducted observations at Marrakesh).
 His Mukhtasar al-Majisti is a summary of Ptolemy’s Almagest.
 Ibn Rushd here “challenged Ptolemy’s astronomical system on philosophical grounds and made interesting theoretical contributions to the Andalusian criticisms of the Greek astronomer” (M. Forcada, Ibn Rushd al-Hafid).

 Conservative tendencies in the political climate led to the official rejection of his writings at the end of his life.
 The presiding Almohad Sultan was Abu Yusuf Yaqub al-Mansur (rgd 1184-1199).
 This ruler defeated a Christian army at Alarcos in 1195; returning to Seville, the Sultan supported doctrinaire jurists who had accused Ibn Rushd of heresy, the issue here being the latter’s reconciliation of Greek philosophy with Islam.
-The militant spirit of the time also aggravated against other heretics.
-“Ibn Rushd was thus the victim of a political gesture, and was sacrificed by the Sultan in order to win over the masses” ( D. Urvoy, Ibn Rushd, London: Routledge, 1991, p.
-35).
+The militant Almohad attitude also aggravated against other heretics.
+“Ibn Rushd was thus the victim of a political gesture, and was sacrificed by the Sultan in order to win over the masses” (Urvoy 1991:35).

+On one occasion, Ibn Rushd “was actually driven from the mosque of Cordoba by an angry crowd of worshippers” (Leaman 1998:4-5).
 Some of his books are reported to have been burned.
 In 1195, Ibn Rushd was exiled from Cordova to Lucena, a small Spanish town largely inhabited by Jews.
 The Almohad regime now imposed forced conversion to Islam in that town.
 The inhabitants wrongly associated Ibn Rushd with the aggression.
 When eminent men in Seville learned what had happened, they petitioned in his favour.
 The banishment was revoked two or three years later, when the Sultan summoned Ibn Rushd to the Almohad court at Marrakesh, where both of them died shortly after.

 In his Fasl al-Maqal (Decisive Treatise), Ibn Rushd “contended that the claim of many Muslim theologians that philosophers were outside the fold of Islam had no base in scripture.”
-He “strived to demonstrate that without engaging religion critically and philosophically, deeper meanings of the [religious] tradition can be lost, ultimately leading to deviant and incorrect understandings of the divine” (H. Chad Hillier, Ibn Rushd, Internet Enyclopaedia of Philosophy).
+He “strived to demonstrate that without engaging religion critically and philosophically, deeper meanings of the [religious] tradition can be lost, ultimately leading to deviant and incorrect understandings of the divine” (H. Chad Hillier, “Ibn Rushd,” Internet Enyclopaedia of Philosophy).

 A few years after his death at Marrakesh, in Christian Europe secular universities commenced, notably at Bologna, Paris, and Oxford.
 By the mid-thirteenth century, Aristotelian philosophy was elevated at those universities as a crucial avenue of learning.
 In a cultural shift and telling reversal, Averroes (Ibn Rushd) was now celebrated as the important guide to Aristotle.
 Nevertheless, the guide often transpired to be in conflict with Christian doctrine.
 Paris and Oxford have been described as ecclesiastical centres.